Matias-Ramos/Matias-Ramos/README.md

 # 💫 About Me:

 - 📚 My portfolio: https://www.matiasramos.dev
-- 🔭 I'm actively collaborating with my manager on freelance front end projects.
+-
+- 🔭 Actively working as a freelance frontender.

 - 👯 I'm seeking opportunities to collaborate on larger-scale and more intricate projects.

-- 🌱 My focus is set on NextJS with Typescript; nevertheless, getting better at backend development, UX/UI and image editing are next on my list.
+- 🌱 The current focus is set getting better on NextJS with Typescript.
+      Backend development, UX/UI and Artificial Intelligence are coming next on my list.

-- 🏎️ My long term objective is to become a team leader.
+- 🏎️ The long term objective?
+To become a team leader.

-- 💬 Ask me about my challenges as a freelance developer or in my path through Accenture.
+- 💬 Ask me about my path through Accenture.

-- ⚡ Fun fact: Right before I began applying for jobs, a manager connected with me who offered to provide me with clients whenever I had the capacity.
-This presented a fantastic opportunity, allowing me to focus solely on honing my coding skills without the burden of client acquisition.
+- ⚡ Fun fact: _Right before I began applying for jobs, a manager connected with me who offered to provide me with clients whenever I had the capacity.
+This presented a fantastic opportunity, allowing me to focus solely on honing my coding skills without the burden of client acquisition._

 - 📫 How to reach me: matiasr.computacion@gmail.com / https://www.linkedin.com/in/matias-ramos-computacion/

 ## 🌐 Socials: